 “The Kids’ Club helps us to support one another.
 It helps us to deal with our problems together.
 Before we had no one to help us… and that is important to us.”

-As we move into 2019, we aim to reach more children like Rachel and make sure they have the support and help they need to succeed – we would love for you to join us!
-Please get in touch with one of our team at Hello@WeSeeHope.org.uk, give us a call on 0208 288 1196 or make a donation – THANK YOU!
+At WeSeeHope, our aim is to reach many more children like Rachel and make sure they have the support and help they need to succeed – we would love if you would help us to do this by getting involved with what we do.